bozsahin/thebench/README.md

 # TheBench
 A tool to study monadic structures in natural languages using two command relations.

-It works in Linuxsphere, for example MacOS, Arch, Debian, RedHat (which are available as systems of various beginner-friendliness, in my opinion in the order of latest MacOS, Ubuntu, Mint, Manjaro, Fedora, Suse, Pop_OS, Kali, Gentoo, slackware etc.)
+It works in Linuxsphere, for example Window's WSL, MacOS, Arch, Debian, RedHat (which are available as systems of various beginner-friendliness, in my opinion in the order of latest MacOS, Ubuntu, Mint, Manjaro, Fedora, Suse, Pop_OS, CentOS, Kali, Gentoo, slackware etc.)

 YOU NEED:

-- A terminal app, such as those in any Linux, MacOS or Window's WSL system.
+1. A terminal app, such as those in any Linux, MacOS or Window's WSL system.

 You can start using WSL right off the shelf if you have Windows 10 upwards; check out <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Window's WSL</a>.

-- A software installer.
+2. A software installer.

 The standard installers
 in linux platforms are <code>apt-get, dnf, pacman, yum</code> or <code>brew</code> (macOS).
 These are the ones recognized by thebench installer.
 They are built-in, depending on your platform, even under WSL.